A brief history of workers’ compensation

 - An employee waives benefits and decides to sue the employer for negligence.

 Employers are protected from the high cost of occupational injuries and the employer benefits, too.
 Most workers' comp policies include employer’s liability insurance, which covers the cost of an employer's legal defense, settlements, or judgments when an employee sues over a work injury.

-Compare workers' compensation quotes with Insureon
+Compare workers' compensation insurance quotes with Insureon

 Insureon helps small business owners compare quotes for workers' compensation and other types of business insurance with one easy online application.
 Start an application today to protect your employees and your business.